-What should I tell my doctor before receiving Somatuline® Depot?
+What should I tell my healthcare professional before receiving Somatuline® Depot?

-Before you receive Somatuline® Depot, tell your doctor if you have:
+Before you receive Somatuline® Depot, tell your healthcare professional if you have:

 - gallbladder problems

 - diabetes

 - thyroid problems

 - heart problems

 - kidney problems

 - liver problems

-- are allergic to latex or natural dry rubber.
-The pre-filled syringe needle cover contains rubber. - are pregnant or plan to become pregnant.
+- are pregnant or plan to become pregnant.
 It is not known if Somatuline® Depot will harm your unborn baby.
-Talk to your doctor if you are pregnant or plan to become pregnant. - are breast-feeding or plan to breast-feed.
+Talk to your healthcare professional if you are pregnant or plan to become pregnant.

+- are breast-feeding or plan to breast-feed.
 It is not known if Somatuline® Depot passes into your breast milk.
-Talk to your doctor about the best way to feed your baby if you receive Somatuline® Depot.
+Talk to your healthcare professional about the best way to feed your baby if you receive Somatuline® Depot.

-Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins and herbal supplements.
+Tell your healthcare professional about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.

 Somatuline® Depot and other medicines may affect each other causing side effects.

 Somatuline® Depot may affect the way other medicines work, and other medicines may affect how Somatuline® Depot works.
 Your dose of Somatuline® Depot or your other medicines may need to be adjusted.

-Especially tell your doctor if you take:
+Especially tell your healthcare professional if you take: